-On average, the Glyphosate Residue Free and Glyphosate In Transition verification process takes 2-4 weeks depending on the attributes of your product and how quickly you can submit the required sample for your product testing.
+On average, the Glyphosate Residue Free and Glyphosate In Transition certified process takes 2-4 weeks depending on the attributes of your product and how quickly you can submit the required sample for your product testing.

-What type of products can be verified?
+What type of products can be certified?

-Any ingredient or food product that is for human or animal consumption can be verified ‘Glyphosate Residue Free’ or ‘Glyphosate In Transition’ as long as the methods used by the third-party laboratory, for testing for glyphosate / AMPA residues, can provide a clear quantifiable result for your product.
+Any ingredient or food product that is for human or animal consumption can be certified ‘Glyphosate Residue Free’ or ‘Glyphosate In Transition’ as long as the methods used by the third-party laboratory, for testing for glyphosate / AMPA residues, can provide a clear quantifiable result for your product.

 How thorough is the Glyphosate Free Testing Program?